nextcloud/documentation/developer_manual/digging_deeper/reference.rst

     * use existing Unified Search providers
     * or optionally register custom picker components to have a specific user interface

+This documentation explains how to

+* Display link previews in your app
+* Use the Smart Picker in your app
+* Extend the reference system add preview support for more links
+* Extend the Smart Picker with your app's capabilities

 Display link previews
 ---------------------